Recycled Lanterns from Block Pallets – Quick and Easy

 Add a candle, the oil lantern handle, and the chimney and you’re done.

-Easy peasy, right??!!!
-The pallet blocks are heavy enough to provide a stable base for the candle, and the handle on the side makes it easy to carry around.
+The pallet blocks are heavy enough to provide a stable base for the candle, and the handle on the side makes it easy to carry around too.
 What do you think?

-If you like the idea of turning pallet blocks into lanterns, don’t forget to pin it for later.
+If you like the idea of recycling pallet blocks into lanterns, don’t forget to pin the tutorial for later.

 Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉

 Until next time, I hope you have a beautiful crafty week.
-Sending love as always.
+Sending love as always and thank you for popping in for a visit.